futurice/ios-good-practices/README.md

 ### Networking

-Keep any HTTP traffic to remote servers encrypted with SSL at all times.
+Keep any HTTP traffic to remote servers encrypted with TLS at all times.
 To avoid man-in-the-middle attacks that intercept your encrypted traffic, you can set up [certificate pinning][certificate-pinning].
 Popular networking libraries such as [AFNetworking][afnetworking-github] and [Alamofire][alamofire-github] support this out of the box.

 ### Logging